-Draft cost recovery for the assessment of notifications for onshore 'boreholes'
+Cost recovery for the inspection of notifications for onshore 'boreholes'

-This draft guidance provides advance notice of how cost recovery for the assessment of notifications for onshore 'boreholes' will work, subject to Ministerial and Parliamentary approval of the Health and Safety and Nuclear (Fees) Regulations 2016.
-This guidance may be revised before these Regulations come into force - a final version of the guidance will be published in advance on HSE's website.
+This guidance provides advance notice of how cost recovery for the inspection of notifications for onshore 'boreholes' will work, following Ministerial and Parliamentary approval of the Health and Safety and Nuclear (Fees) Regulations 2016.

 - Part 1 - Cost recovery arrangements